tryittogether52/tips/README.md

 The following **additional** features are implemented:

-- [ ] Lock screen in portrait mode.
+- [x] Lock screen in portrait mode.
+- [x] Prevent user enter characters that are not number
+- [x] Prevent user enter number that it's length is more than 7 characters

 ## Video Walkthrough